storj/storj/docs/design/kademlia_audit_gating.md

 ## Goals
-1. Add a signed message from Satellites to authenticate whether a Node has a high enough ID generation difficulty and disk space.
+1. Add a signed message from Satellites to verify that a Node has been not been disqualified and that it has a high enough audit and uptime count.

 2. Create a trusted Satellite list that contains the IDs of Satellites from which Nodes will accept verification signatures of other Nodes.